pfig/envion_v3.6/README.md

 **Envion Quick Start**

+### 📱 **PlugData on iPadOS/iOS**

+The core functionality of Envion works out-of-the-box on PlugData for iPadOS/iOS because **cyclone** and **else** libraries are built-in.

+If you see dependency warnings when opening the patch on iPadOS:
+- These warnings refer to **optional libraries** (ggee, ceammc, simplex, audiolab)
+- **You can safely ignore these warnings** — the patch will work without them
+- The optional libraries add extra features like 3D scope visualization, but are not required for core functionality
+- Currently, installing external libraries on iPadOS/iOS is not supported through PlugData's interface

+**What works on iPadOS without additional libraries:**
+✅ All envelope sequencing and dynatext features
+✅ Audio playback and sample manipulation
+✅ All preset functionality
+✅ Recording and real-time processing
+✅ Manual and automatic triggering

+**What requires optional libraries (desktop only):**
+⚠️ 3D scope visualization (requires `simplex`)
+⚠️ Some advanced audio processing features (requires `audiolab`, `ceammc`, `ggee`)

+📖 **[Read the full iPadOS/iOS guide](IPAD_GUIDE.md)** for detailed instructions and troubleshooting.

 ## Concept

 Instead of triggering samples on a timeline, Envion **writes trajectories on sound** through textual sequences of **triplets**